Redefining the Physician Liaison Role in Healthcare

 4. Strategic Focus

-Make time to routinely assess your organization’s strategic plan and shift your efforts as necessary to ensure you are pushing forward those strategies that will align with your leadership’s goals.
+Routinely assess your organization’s strategic plan and adjust your efforts as needed.
+This ensures alignment with your leadership’s goals.

 5. Leadership & Provider Involvement/Buy-In